hadi112/Clinical-Database-System/README.md

-This project is developed by using python 2.7.3 in your command prompt write commands pip install beautifulsoup4 pip install google
+This project is developed by using python 2.7.3 in your command prompt write commands

+#commands
+1.pip install beautifulsoup4
+2.pip install google

 Happy Coding!!